 The construction of the external panels also keeps the galvanised steel frame members in a "warmframe" environment, which prolongs the life of the steel.
 Stepped DPC must be provided over window and door heads to deflect moisture that enter the cavity from entering the dwelling/building.
-Good building practice such as stepped DPC and weep-holes are essential to ensure that moisture within a cavity is deflected to the outside of the building.
+A stepped DPC and weep-holes are essential to ensure that moisture within a cavity is deflected to the outside of the building.